fernand0/socialModules/README.md

 # Social Modules

-A comprehensive Python package for managing interactions with multiple social networks and content sites through a unified interface.
+A comprehensive Python package for managing interactions with multiple social networks and content sites through a unified, enhanced, and efficient interface.

 ## Overview

 Social Modules provides a modular architecture for reading from and writing to various social media platforms and content sites.
-It offers a consistent API across different services, making it easy to manage content across multiple platforms.
+It offers a consistent API across different services, making it easy to manage content, and now includes powerful new features for unified publishing and automatic publication caching.

+## Key Enhancements

+### 1. Unified Publishing Logic

+The publishing workflow has been centralized and significantly improved.
+The new `publish_to_multiple_destinations` method in `moduleRules` provides a single, robust entry point for all publications.

+- **Simplified API**: Publish to multiple platforms with a single function call.
+- **Improved Error Handling**: Robust error handling and detailed, structured results for each publication attempt.
+- **Flexible Destinations**: Supports both dictionary and list formats for specifying destinations.
+- **Automatic Configuration**: Smartly configures service-specific settings (e.g., channels for Slack/Telegram, email fields for SMTP).
+- **Image & Content Support**: Natively handles image attachments, alt text, and different content types.

+### 2. Automatic Publication Caching

+A powerful, opt-in caching system is now integrated directly into the core content module.
+This allows you to automatically track every publication made through the system.

+- **Opt-In Activation**: Disabled by default for backward compatibility.
+Enable it with a single line: `api.setAutoCache(True)`.
+- **Rich Data Storage**: Caches publication title, original link, target service, the platform's response link (e.g., tweet URL), and metadata.
+- **Zero-Effort History**: Automatically builds a complete history of all your publications across all platforms.
+- **Powerful Analytics**: The cache module provides functions to search, filter, get statistics, and export your publication history to CSV.

 ## Features

-- **Unified Interface**: Common API for all supported platforms
+- **Unified Interface**: Common API for all supported platforms.
+- **Unified Publishing**: Centralized, robust method for multi-platform publishing.
+- **Publication Caching**: Optional, automatic caching of all publications.
-- **Content Management**: Read and write content across multiple social networks
+- **Content Management**: Read and write content across multiple social networks.
-- **Caching System**: Local storage for managing content queues
-- **Modular Design**: Easy to extend with new platforms
+- **Modular Design**: Easy to extend with new platforms.
-- **Configuration Management**: Centralized configuration for all services
+- **Configuration Management**: Centralized configuration for all services.

 ## Supported Platforms